Assets and Timing

 - Real estate (a residence, vacation home, or other property)—Like stock, real estate can appreciate substantially over many years.
 Making a gift of real property can provide an immediate tax deduction for the fair market value of the property and avoid capital gains tax on the appreciation.
 This is a good choice for donors who find property ownership increasingly burdensome due to property taxes, maintenance, and insurance.
 You can also contribute real estate, retain the right to use the property for your lifetime if it is a personal residence or farm, and receive a current income tax deduction.

 - Life insurance—Donating a policy that has outlived the original purpose for which it was purchased is an easy way to give to charity without a current outlay of cash.
-The simplest option is to make a deferred gift by naming Harvard Law School as the beneficiary.
+The simplest option is to make a deferred gift by naming HLS as the beneficiary.
 It is also possible to make a gift of a paid-up policy and to receive a current income tax deduction.

 Simple Ways to Make a Blended Gift